AY2324S2-CS2103T-W09-4/tp/docs/DeveloperGuide.md

   Use case ends.

-- 2a.
+-2a.
 The given index is invalid.

 - 2a1.
 InsureBook shows an error message.

   Use case resumes from step 2.

-- 3a.
+-3a.
 The given policy number is invalid or does not exist

 - 3a1.
 InsureBook shows an error message.

   Use case resumes from step 2.

-* a.
+\*a.
 At any time, user inputs an invalid command/syntax.

-* a1.
+\*a1.
 InsureBook shows an error message.

 **Use case: UC09 - Find a policy**